 The conference "The role of volunteering in the implementation of the Sustainable Development Goals – Nine years on from the European Year of Volunteering", was originally planned for 12 March 2020 and postponed several times as a result of the COVID-19 pandemic.

-The organisers (the European Economic and Social Committee's Group III – Diversity Europe Group, the Committee for Public Benefit and the National Institute of Freedom – Centre for the Development of Civil Society) are currently trying to reschedule the event.
+The organisers (the European Economic and Social Committee's Group III – Diversity Europe Group, the Committee for Public Benefit and the National Institute of Freedom – Centre for the Development of Civil Society) decided to reschedule the event and to organise it in January 2022 (the exact date will be decided in October or November 2021).
 This is assuming, however, that the risks linked to the COVID-19 pandemic will sufficiently diminish to ensure the health of participants.

 As a consequence of changing the date of the Conference, its title will be adjusted.
 The new title is: "The role of volunteering in the implementation of the Sustainable Development Goals – Ten years on from the European Year of Volunteering".